 Food Dollar Series

-Roughly every 5 years since 1997, a new benchmark data source is published (see Industry Economic Accounts: Benchmark Input-Output Accounts) that is based on the U.S. Economic Census and U.S. Agricultural Census.
-With a new benchmark, all data in the food dollar series covering years since the previous benchmark undergo a final revision.
-For example, in 2014, the 2007 benchmark data were published, so all data from 1993 to 2013 in the food dollar series have been reconciled to benchmark data for the years 1997, 2002, and 2007.
-Beginning with the food dollar updates published in 2014, 16 additional commodity-specific tables have been added to the food dollar data series that report only benchmark-year statistics (see Commodity Tables in the Glossary).
+Roughly every 5 years since 1997, a new benchmark data source is published (see Industry Economic Accounts: Benchmark Input-Output Accounts) based on the U.S. Economic Census and U.S. Agricultural Census.
+With a new benchmark, all data in the food-dollar series covering years since the previous benchmark undergo a final revision.
+For example, in 2014, the 2007 benchmark data were published, so all data from 1993 to 2013 in the food-dollar series have been reconciled to benchmark data for the years 1997, 2002, and 2007.
+Beginning with the food-dollar updates published in 2014, 16 additional commodity-specific tables have been added to the food-dollar data series that report only benchmark-year statistics (see Commodity Tables in the Glossary).

 A 10-year review of the Food Dollar estimation program is underway.
 Once completed, there is the potential for historical revisions in some of the current food-dollar series.
 Because of this, the previously planned incorporation of the 2012 benchmark data and historical revisions back to 2008 have been postponed.
 In its place, the usual non-benchmark year principal data-source updates are provided (tables 1 to 6).
 These updates include revisions to many of the preliminary 2017 and 2018 nominal and real (2009 prices) data, and new nominal and real data for 2019.